 When you are reaching out to your contacts, it’s ideal if you can schedule a video call with them.
 This is important for a few reasons.
 Many of us are frustrated or bored from being stuck at home and just being able to see another professional can be encouraging and motivating.
 Additionally, it’s also a great way for you to stay more ‘front of mind’ with your contacts if they can see your face instead of just hearing your voice.

 Hopefully you can take these tips and put them into practice as you are working your way through this quarantine.
-If you have any additional questions, feel free to schedule a free 30-minute video chat with me by clicking on this link which will take you to my calendar where you can self-schedule an appointment.
 In addition, we also have several other blog posts and webinars on our firm’s website specifically to provide help on how to market during this COVID-19 crisis.